-Some of the important cement industry specific indicators covered in the analysis are:
+Some of the important cement industry-specific indicators covered in the analysis are:

-- Total Cost/MT
+- Total cost/MT

 - Power cost/MT

 - Freight cost/MT

 - > PBILDT/MT

 - kWh/MT (For power consumption)

-- Blending Ratio
+- Blending ratio

-- Total Debt/Installed Capacity (per MT)
+- Total debt/Installed capacity (per MT)

+- Debt/PBILDT

-- Debt/PBILDT - Operating margin = (sales realisation- raw materials-power cost)/per ton Conclusion The rating outcome is ultimately an assessment of the fundamentals and the probabilities of change in the fundamentals.
-CARE Ratings analyses each of the above factors and their linkages to arrive at the overall assessment of credit quality by taking into account the industry's cyclicality.
+- Operating margin

+Conclusion The rating outcome is ultimately an assessment of the fundamentals and the probabilities of change in the fundamentals.
+CARE Ratings analyzes each of the above factors and their linkages to arrive at the overall assessment of credit quality by taking into account the industry's cyclicality.
 While the methodology encompasses comprehensive technical, financial, commercial, economic, and management analysis, credit rating is an overall assessment of all aspects of the issuer.
-[Last reviewed on May 30, 2019.
-Next review due in July - Sept 2020] CARE Ratings Limited (Formerly known as Credit Analysis & Research Ltd.) 4th Floor, Godrej Coliseum, Somaiya Hospital Road, Off Eastern Express Highway, Sion (East), Mumbai - 400022.
-Tel: +91-22-6754 3456, Fax: +91-22- 6754 3457, E-mail: care@careratings.com Disclaimer CARE's ratings are opinions on credit quality and are not recommendations to sanction, renew, disburse or recall the concerned bank facilities or to buy, sell or hold any security.
+[Reviewed in May, 2020.
+Next review due in May 2021] CARE Ratings Limited 4th Floor, Godrej Coliseum, Somaiya Hospital Road, Off Eastern Express Highway, Sion (East), Mumbai - 400022.
+Tel: +91-22-6754 3456, Fax: +91-22- 6754 3457, E-mail: care@careratings.com Disclaimer CARE's ratings are opinions on the likelihood of timely payment of the obligations under the rated instrument and are not recommendations to sanction, renew, disburse or recall the concerned bank facilities or to buy, sell or hold any security.
+CARE's ratings do not convey suitability or price for the investor.
+CARE's ratings do not constitute an audit on the rated entity.
 CARE has based its ratings/outlooks on information obtained from sources believed by it to be accurate and reliable.
 CARE does not, however, guarantee the accuracy, adequacy or completeness of any information and is not responsible for any errors or omissions or for the results obtained from the use of such information.
 Most entities whose bank facilities/instruments are rated by CARE have paid a credit rating fee, based on the amount and type of bank facilities/instruments.
-In case of partnership/proprietary concerns, the rating /outlook assigned by CARE is based on the capital deployed by the partners/proprietor and the financial strength of the firm at present.
+CARE or its subsidiaries/associates may also have other commercial transactions with the entity.
+In case of partnership/proprietary concerns, the rating /outlook assigned by CARE is, inter-alia, based on the capital deployed by the partners/proprietor and the financial strength of the firm at present.
 The rating/outlook may undergo change in case of withdrawal of capital or the unsecured loans brought in by the partners/proprietor in addition to the financial performance and other relevant factors.
+CARE is not responsible for any errors and states that it has no financial liability whatsoever to the users of CARE's rating.
+Our ratings do not factor in any rating related trigger clauses as per the terms of the facility/instrument, which may involve acceleration of payments in case of rating downgrades.
+However, if any such clauses are introduced and if triggered, the ratings may see volatility and sharp downgrades.